-The Chronoswiss Sirius Triple Date full-calendar watch may be a nice choice for those looking for a vintage-styled timepiece if what they want is a timekeeper in a compact, deliciously slim body offering an easy to read dial with a classic layout and a bare minimum of complications limited to a full calendar and a moonphase indicator.
-Or, putting it in a more digestible form, it’s a great choice for a person in search for a classic watch with modern guts!
+The Chronoswiss Sirius Triple Date (ref.
+CH 9341 R) may be a nice choice for those looking for a vintage-style timepiece if what they want is a timekeeper in a compact, deliciously slim body offering an easy to read dial with a classic layout and a bare minimum of complications limited to a full calendar and a moon phase indicator.
+Or, putting it in a more digestible form, it’s a great choice for a person in search of a classic watch with modern guts!

-Yes, the same design is used by many brands, including a number of recently presented collections, such as the beautiful and extremely elegant Girard-Perregaux 1966 Calendrier Complet (French for “complete calendar”) wristwatch that went on sale last year.
-Both watches even come in the same body size of 40 mm: a golden standard among those making classic “complicated” dress watches (although the timekeeper from Chronoswiss is 0.8 mm slimmer than the watch from GP)!
+Yes, the same design is used by many brands, including several recently presented collections, such as the beautiful and extremely elegant Girard-Perregaux 1966 Calendrier Complet (French for “complete calendar”) that went on sale last year.
+Both even come in the same body size of 40 mm: a gold standard among those making classic “complicated” dress watches (although the timekeeper from Chronoswiss is 0.8 mm slimmer than the model from GP)!

 Similarities end here, though.

 The verdict, eh?
-Well, if you are into vintage watches powered with contemporary movements, then the Triple Date may well be a right choice for you, especially if you plan to stick to a version in stainless steel, which is almost twice less expensive than the version in rose gold.
-However, in terms of value for money, the version in rose gold may be more interesting since there is clearly less “brand name tax” included into the MSRP.
+Well, if you are into vintage watches powered with contemporary movements, then the Triple Date may well be the right choice for you, especially if you plan to stick to a version in stainless steel, which is almost twice less expensive than the version in rose gold.
+However, in terms of value for money, the version in rose gold may be more interesting since there is less “brand name tax” included in the MSRP.

-At this time, the German watchmaker sells the stainless steel version for around $8000 and the model in 18-carat rose gold retails for more impressive $16,000, which is still approximately six grands less expensive than a similarly styled Jaeger-LeCoultre Master Control Calendar wristwatch (ref.
+At this time, Chronoswiss sells the stainless steel version for around $8000 and the model in 18-karat rose gold retails for more impressive $16,000, which is still approximately six Grands less expensive than a similarly styled Jaeger-LeCoultre Master Control Calendar (ref.
 Q1552520) in a rose gold body.

 Price: $8000 (stainless steel) / $16,000 (rose gold)